valeman/Mastering-Modern-Time-Series-Forecasting-The-Complete-Guide/README.md

 ### 📦 What You Get

-- 📥 Instant digital access (PDF, EPUB, MOBI)
+- 📥 Instant digital access (PDF)
 - 🔄 Lifetime updates (new chapters, tools, fixes)
 - 💬 Private Discord access
-- 📜 Certificate of Completion (Pro only)
+- 📜 Certificate of Completion (Maven Course)
 - 🧰 Bonus tools (Pro only)

 ---